COVID-19 Testing Sites in Our Network

 Please call before you go to a clinic or emergency room, as NMDOH is doing its best to keep people who may have the virus out of primary care facilities and emergency rooms.

 Unsure if you have been exposed?
 You can also call the True Health New Mexico Care Connect Nurse Advice Line at 1-844-308-2552.
-Experienced registered nurses will talk with you about your symptoms and situation and, if appropriate, refer you to our Virtual Clinic for a consultation with an MDLIVE® doctor.
+Experienced registered nurses will talk with you about your symptoms and situation.

 The True Health New Mexico Care Connect Line has services available for people whose first language is not English.